Family celebrating Carnaval together

 Rio Carnaval Samba Parade

-Before the Sambódromo was launched in 1984, the Samba Parade happened in the street.
-Now the iconic structure accommodates over 80k spectators a night.
-They are distributed in luxury catered boxes, runway boxes and seats, bleachers, and popular sectors.
+Guests can choose luxury catered boxes, runway boxes, bleacher seats, or popular sectors.
 There are tickets in all price ranges.
-On Fiday and Saturday Access Groups Samba Scholls take over the Samba Runway.
-Special Group big-leaguers parade on Carnaval Sunday and Monday.
+Access Groups Samba Schools take over the Samba Runway on Friday and Saturday.
+The winner will be promoted next year.
+Special Group big-leaguers parade on Carnaval Sunday, Monday, and Tuesday.
 How you participate in this equation is your choice.
-You can join in and march with a Samba School.
+Watch or join in and march with a Samba School.

 Carnaval Parade & Sambódromo